0obriano0/MCLang/update.md

 ## 1.1.2
 * Fixed the logic for determining the latest version.
+* Replaced HttpURLConnection with Java 11's HttpClient API
+* This plugin requires Java 11 or higher

 ## 1.1.1
 * Regularly check for updates to MCLang on SpigotMC.